Srini-84/linkedin-text-formatter/README.md

 - Great for posts, comments, headlines, and LinkedIn articles
 - Simple, clean UI for quick formatting

-> *Note: This project currently contains only the source files (e.g., `index.html`) and does not include a detailed description.
-See below for setup and contribution details.* :contentReference[oaicite:2]{index=2}

 ## 💡 Why Use This?

 LinkedIn’s editor doesn’t support rich text formatting — no bold, no italics, no native bullet lists.
 This repository provides a basic formatter to help you make your content more **readable, visually appealing, and professional** before posting. :contentReference[oaicite:3]{index=3}